signalfx/signalfx-agent/README.md

 * _Observers_ that discover applications and services running on the host

-* a _Writer_ that sends the metrics collected by monitors to SignalFx.
+* a _Writer_ that sends the metrics collected by monitors to SignalFx

 ### Monitors